DDS Spring (DENS)

 DENS 3711 Endo III:Advanced Endodontics (1 Credit)

 This course enables students to diagnose the need for and describe the endodontic treatment related to assessment of difficulty factors; traumatic injuries to teeth, including vital pulp exposures; root resorption; endodontic-periodontic relationships; surgical endodontics; pain and anxiety management; antibiotics, analgesics, and bleaching of vital and pulpless teeth; pediatric-endodontics; post-endodontic restorations, and case difficulty assessment; endodontic failures/retreatment; and geriatric endodontics.
-Additional clinical scenarios are also presented in this course.
 0-100 (DENT) Begin 2001D

 DENS 3723 Advanced Periodontics (1 Credit)

-This course is designed to bring together concepts resented to student in previous courses in Periodontics.
+This course is designed to bring together concepts presented to student in previous courses in Periodontics.
 This course will focus on clinical application of these concepts in a case-based approach.
-The students will be required to make judgments when faced with clinical situations requiring integration of biomedical and clinical periodontics to deliver quality care to the patient.
 0-100 (DENT) Begin 2001D

 DENS 3806 Implant II: Treatment Planning (0.5 Credits)